Stretch Your Dollar: DIY Instagram Canvas Prints

 - Scrap paper

-- With a foam brush, coat the front of the canvas with a layer of Mod Podge and then position the print, smoothing gently.
-Don't worry if there are any bumps or puckers, they will smooth out once the glue is dry.
+With a foam brush, coat the front of the canvas with a layer of Mod Podge and then position the print, smoothing it gently.
+Don't worry if there are any bumps or puckers; they'll smooth out once the glue is dry.
 Let rest for an hour before the next step.